ZakirG/generative-daw/README.md

 #### Resources:
+- Credit to <a href='https://github.com/g200kg/webaudio-pianoroll'>g200kg</a> for their WebAudio Piano Roll package.
+Their code has been integrated into this application and adjusted to match our needs.
 - Credit to <a href='https://ankursethi.in/2016/01/13/build-a-sampler-with-angular-2-webaudio-and-webmidi-lesson-1-introduction-to-the-webaudio-api/'>Ankur Sethi</a>
 for their examples on audio manipulation in Angular.
 Code snippets of theirs are used in this application.